 The Let’s Stay Home Summer Quilt Along:

 Who loves a summer quilt?
 I do!!
-I’m going to be hosting a quilt along for this quilt starting mid-May.
-It will run through June and is the perfect summer quilt project.
 The red white and blue of this quilt just scream summer to me!
 Wouldn’t it make a fun picnic blanket or quilt in a camper or RV? (assuming you can keep it clean of course).

 Here is the schedule for the Quilt Along: